No new COVID-19 cases confirmed in Madison Co.; 148 recovered - WBBJ TV

 No new COVID-19 cases confirmed in Madison Co.; 148 recovered

-JACKSON, Tenn. — The Jackson-Madison County Regional Health Department has confirmed 148 of Madison County’s patients have recovered from COVID-19.
+JACKSON, Tenn. — The Jackson-Madison County Regional Health Department has confirmed no additional case of COVID-19.
+The total of cases in Madison County remains at 165.

-The health department says no new patients have been confirmed at this time, and Madison County’s total number of patients remains at 164.
+Three Madison County residents are currently hospitalized with COVID-19, one of those patients is on a ventilator.

-Three Madison County residents are currently hospitalized, and two of those patients are on ventilators.
+148 Madison County residents have recovered from COVID-19 and nine people say they are feeling better.

 The health department released statistics on patients, including zip code, race, gender, age and their health statuses.